openHPI/codeocean/docs/LOCAL_SETUP.md

 bundle exec prometheus_exporter
 ```

+#### Overmind (optional)

+A Procfile is configured to run all services with the `bin/dev` command.
+[Overmind](https://github.com/DarthSim/overmind) is required as a process manager and the Poseidon must be in placed in the parent directory (../poseidon/poseidon).

 ## Native Setup for Nomad

 As detailed earlier, this guide focuses on CodeOcean.
 Nevertheless, the following provides a short overview of the most important steps to get started with Nomad (as required for Poseidon).
 Please refer to the [full setup guide](https://github.com/openHPI/poseidon/blob/main/docs/development.md) for more details.